AvaSure Experiences Record-Breaking Growth in 2022 as Customer Base Tops 1,000 Hospitals

 - 70+ Academic Hospitals

-"In 2022, health systems were confronted with a staggering array of challenges that has strained them financially and operationally, in many cases incurring unsustainable losses," said Adam McMullin, CEO, AvaSure.
-"North America's leading health systems are taking action with a powerful play to to overcome these challenges: virtual monitoring solutions that help to lower adverse event and make existing front-line workers more efficient.
+"In 2022, health systems were confronted with a staggering array of challenges that have strained them financially and operationally, in many cases incurring unsustainable losses," said Adam McMullin, CEO, AvaSure.
+"North America's leading health systems are taking action with a powerful play to overcome these challenges: virtual monitoring solutions that help to lower adverse events and make existing front-line workers more efficient.
 AvaSure is proud to help our hospital and health system partners and the industry continue their transition to new models of virtual care that will ensure they can serve their communities for decades to come."

 In the 2022 KLAS Emerging Solutions Top 20 Report, AvaSure ranked first as the solution to Reduce the Cost of Care for its use of acute virtual care and virtual monitoring to increase patient safety.
 The company's TeleSitter technology allows health operations staff to raise its patient management abilities from one patient per staff member to 16 with remote monitoring.
 The solution also enables new Virtual Nursing models which provide health systems with a tool to help address the national nurse staffing shortage with more efficient clinical workflows.